Will-Gould/DC-Stats/README.md

+DC-Stats

+A data logging solution for collecting gameplay statistics from Minecraft servers

-What is aimed to be tracked
+What is currently tracked
  - Combat
    + Player Deaths
    + PvP Kills